-Year 10 Year 11 Year 12 Option 1 Year 10 Japanese Units 1 & 2 Japanese Units 3 & 4 Japanese Option 2 Year 10 Japanese Units 1 & 2 Japanese Units 3 & 4 Japanese and University Enhancement studies in Japanese Option 3 With permission: NOTE: Students who have completed an accelerated Year 9 course and covered the Year 10 program must take an oral, aural and written admission exam at the end of Year 9.
+Year 10 Year 11 Year 12 Option 1 Year 10 Japanese Units 1 & 2 Japanese Units 3 & 4 Japanese Option 2 Year 10 Japanese Units 1 & 2 Japanese Units 3 & 4 Japanese and Higher Education Studies in Japanese Option 3 With permission: NOTE: Students who have completed an accelerated Year 9 course and covered the Year 10 program must take an oral, aural and written admission exam at the end of Year 9.
 The results must be to the satisfaction of the Japanese staff for entry into the VCE program.
-Units 1 & 2 Japanese Units 3 & 4 Japanese University Enhancement studies in Japanese
+Units 1 & 2 Japanese Units 3 & 4 Japanese Higher Education Studies in Japanese